thlorenz/stringify-key/README.md

 ### Alt

 There is no code inside the `readline` module that registers pressing the `alt` key.

-However pressing `alt` in conjunction with a letter is used to enter characters otherwise not available on the keyboard, i.e. `alt-p` prints `π`.
+Pressing  `alt` in conjunction with a letter is used to enter characters otherwise not available on the keyboard, i.e. `alt-p` prints `π`.

 However if an `alt : true` is part of the passed `key` object, it is considered by `stringify-key`.